|

 Specifications

-The Community Portrait uses data from the ABS Basic Community Profile (BCP) from the most recent Census, reporting on all the available topics.
-It compares data for your area for two Censuses with data for a second area (eg. wider region or state - your choice) to provide an explanation of what the data shows.
+The Community Portrait uses data from the ABS Basic Community Profile (BCP) from the 2011 and 2006 Censuses, reporting on a wide range of demographic characteristics.
+It compares data for your area for two Censuses with data for a second area (e.g. wider region or state - your choice) to provide an explanation of what the data shows.

 The Community Portrait is provided as an Excel spreadsheet consisting of various sheets.
 Your Portrait is the main sheet, ready to print or edit.
-Four more sheets hold the ABS data for the two areas and two Censuses, for easy reference.
+Other spreadsheets hold the ABS data for the two areas and two Censuses, for easy reference.

-A PDF or HTML version can be published from Excel or provided with your order, if needed, as one document or a set of theme reports.
-You can easily cut charts, text or tables from your Portrait into Word, PowerPoint or other applications.
+A PDF version can be published from Excel and is provided with your order.
+From Excel, you can publish a Portrait as a HTML file for your website.
+You can easily cut charts, text or tables from your Excel Portrait into Word, PowerPoint or other applications.

 A Community Portrait can be prepared for any Census area from the smallest, a Census Collectors District of about 200 houses, to a suburb, postcode, council or region, or any combination.